 Described by The New York Times as the person “often sought out in…thorny situations” by corporations, Bart M. Schwartz has wide experience providing advice and support to corporations, governments and individuals.

 Mr. Schwartz served under U.S. Attorney Rudolph Giuliani as the Chief of the Criminal Division in the Southern District of New York.
 In that post, he had responsibility for overseeing prosecutions related to financial and business fraud, organized crime, narcotics, and other types of criminal activity.

 Mr. Schwartz has served as a trial lawyer, corporate advisor and CEO of a private company and a unit of a public company.
 For more than 30 years, he has managed complex investigations, prosecutions and security assessments, and provided sophisticated investigative services to a wide array of clients.
 Mr. Schwartz is currently the chairman of Guidepost Solutions and serves on the board of HMS Holdings Corp.
 (NASDAQ:HMSY) where he is Chairman of the Compliance Committee and a member of its Audit Committee.
-He is also on the Board of Directors of the Stuyvesant High School Alumni Association; the Police Athletic League of New York City; and the All Stars Project, Inc. national board, as well as chair of its New York board.
+He also serves on the Board of Directors of several philanthropic organizations, including the Stuyvesant High School Alumni Association; the Police Athletic League of New York City; and the All Stars Project, Inc. national board, as well as chair of its New York board.

 SELECT PROFESSIONAL EXPERIENCE